RosemaryJF/portfolio/README.md

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?

+This is the beginning of the work on my professional portfolio.
+My motivation was to provide a point of reference for future employers in which they can review my work from one area, from this central point they can then be directed to other works of mine.

+It solves the problem of not having a professional portfolio.

+I learnt a lot, as I began to wrap my head around Flexbox, margins and different sized screen needs.

+I feel I still have a lot to learn and this portfolio will be a continual work in progress.
+I had a design/look/feel in mind at the beginning, but upon completion I'm not happy with.
+So at a later date I will be coming back to this to rework the look and feel of the deployed site.

+Let it be noted that 4 out 5 project links lead to my home Github page and are titled coming soon.
+These will be updated as I work on more sites and apps.
+For now there are place holder images of various animals I have met at the crag - hopefully they provide people with a bit of an "Awww" moment to distract from the lack of work at this stage.

 ## Table of Contents (Optional)